HSLdevcom/jore4-hasura/README.md

 1. Run the tests in the `test/hasura`-directory:
    `yarn test`

+### HSL schema specific tests

+HSL schema specific features have their own tests and datasets (which extend the generic dataset).
+Since they require different schema in DB, currently only either generic or hsl tests can be run at a time.
+Selecting if generic or hsl test files should be included in Jest run is controlled via `HASURA_DATABASE_SCHEMA` environment variable (values `generic` or `hsl`).
+The variable is set automatically with `test` and `test-hsl` yarn tasks.

+HSL tests depend on generic side (= imports data / code from there, eg. for data setup), but generic side should be oblivious of the hsl side (= no imports of hsl code to generic side).
+The idea is that if one were ever to want to use only generic side (or extend it with their own), they could just take the generic tests and drop the entire hsl folder.

+To run HSL specific tests, some manual steps are currently required:

+- if dependencies are running, stop them
+- modify `docker/docker-compose.custom.yml`: set `jore4-hasura` build target to `target: hasura-hsl`
+- if testdb has generic schema, clear it: `docker rm testdb --volumes`
+- restart dependencies
+- run the HSL tests with `yarn test-hsl` in `test/hasura` directory

 ## Migration tests

 To make sure all the up and down migrations work as intended, we are running a CI job to execute these